aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/walkthrough/challenge-2/solution.md

 ![C1T2-policyvnet](./images/C1T2-Preview.jpg)

-- hit *Close* and then *Save*
-The Policy will be created.
+- hit *Close* and then *Save* and the Policy will be created.
 #### Result

 If you look at the *SpokeGroupNE* network group you will see under the column *Group Members* 3 members.
 If you click on the 3 you will see the members *spoke1-vnet* to *spoke3-vnet*
-**If you don't see these member immediately, wait for a few minutes!** (it takes some time before policies apply, hit *refresh* several times).
+**If you don't see these members immediately, wait for a few minutes!** (it takes some time before policies apply, hit *refresh* several times).

 ![c1t2-result](./images/C1T2-verify.jpg)

-### Task 2: Hub Static Network Group
+### Task 3: Hub Static Network Group

-Further in this microhack we will build a Mesh topology, for that we need to have an additional Static Network Group called *Hub* with only the hub network, this enables us to leverage the Bastion functionality in the Mesh topology.
+Further in this microhack (Challenge 4) you will build a Mesh topology, for that you need to have an additional Static Network Group called *Hub* with only the hub network, this enables you to leverage the Bastion functionality in the Mesh topology.

 - In the Network Manager go to the *Network Groups* section and create a new network group named *HubGroup*.
 - Open the new networkgroup by selecting it and select *Add virtual Networks* under the 'Manually add members' section.